reimandlab/ActivePathways/README.md

 ```
 ![](https://github.com/reimandlab/ActivePathways/blob/master/vignettes/LegendView_RColorBrewer.png)

-Instead, to manually input the color of each dataset the custom_colors parameter must be specified as a vector.
-This vector should contain the same number of colors as columns
-in the scores matrix.
+Alternatively, the custom_colors parameter can be specified as a vector to manually input the color of each dataset.
+This vector should contain the same number of colors as columns in the scores matrix.
 ```{r}
 res <- ActivePathways(scores, gmt_file, cytoscape_file_tag = "enrichmentMap__", custom_colors = c("violet","green","orange","red"))
 ```